For any American fan aware of them, AFC Bournemouth were for years the definition of a Premier League fairytale.

 They also used to sell out all their hospitality stuff before the season — and hold a raffle for what’s left — and they don’t seem to deal with outside brokers, so I can’t do anything through my consulting services, either.

-All of that will be different now, of course, with them back in the Championship — whenever fans can return, that is.
+All of that should be different now, of course, with them back in the Championship.

 Pubs and Grub